chimdie/devcareer/README.md

-a beginner project I saw  on twitter weekly projects for beginners.
+a beginner project I saw  on twitter